 Explain the end state you want your viewer to have in the future

 Next, you need to create a vision of where your prospect is today and where they want to be in the future.
-You need to define how life or work will change resulting from the capabilities your solution delivers.
+It would be best if you defined how life or work will change resulting from the capabilities your solution delivers.
 Resist the temptation to talk about your product features and capabilities here.
 Product features are not important here.
-The result of all of the features is important not how your product does it.
-Going back to the Waze app example, you would state that you can get to places faster with less traffic stops and constraints on your journey.
+The result of all of the capabilities is important, not how your product does it.
+Going back to the Waze app example, you would state that you can get to places faster with fewer traffic stops and constraints on your journey.
 Tell them you can make their lives better and less stressful since they aren’t in traffic.
 They will love that.

-When explaining my end state, I used 3 maps of New York City.
+When explaining my end state, I used three maps of New York City.
 The first map was from Waze.
-This map explained data capture from sensors just like the human nervous system.
+This map described data capture from sensors just like the human nervous system.
 The second map I used was a map without data markers on it.
 I explained this as their current state.
 They have a map but no data on how to make decisions.
-The last map was a picture of cyber attacks to mobile devices in New York City.
+The last map was a picture of cyberattacks on mobile devices in New York City.
 Zimperium enables mobile devices to detect mobile device attacks and mobile malware.
 I took a screengrab from a data console to show all of the attacks.

 Present your solution to heal the situation

-Earlier, I spoke about Waze and data driven decisions.
-Using an example most everyone is familiar with was what I needed to show the before and after states.
+Earlier, I spoke about Waze and data-driven decisions.
+I needed to show before and after states using an example most everyone is familiar with.

 The progression of the three maps is: